davidmoreno/onion/README.rst

    :target: https://scan.coverity.com/projects/1815

-Onion plans is a lightweight C library that facilitate the creation of simple HTTP servers and applications.
+Onion is a lightweight C library to create simple HTTP servers and Web Applications.

 The use case is an existing application, or a new one, that needs some HTTP interconnection with the world.
 It uses the library to add some handlers for specific URLs and generate and